Italy Travel Insurance: Plans & Prices

 Italy is a dream destination, but trips can be costly, especially when factoring in flights, hotels, and pre-booked excursions.
 If an unexpected event forces you to cancel or cut your trip short, trip cancellation and interruption insurance can reimburse you for your non-refundable expenses.

-Comprehensive travel insurance policies often cover up to 100% of your insured trip costs for cancellations due to illness, injury, or the death of a family member.
+Comprehensive travel insurance policies include Trip Cancellation coverage, which can reimburse up to 100% of your insured trip costs for cancellations due to illness, injury, or the death of a family member.
 If you must return home early for a covered reason, some policies will even reimburse up to 150% of unused travel expenses to help cover return transportation.

 Insurance for baggage and personal items